gzalo/gzalo.com/content/articles/pic-introduction.en.md

 The compiled program used 66 Words

-To program it in Assembly, MPLAB IDE can be used, as well as the free and open alternative gputils.
-The assembled program used less words than both shown, but is harder to maintain.
+To program it in Assembly, MPLAB IDE can be used, as well as  `gputils` (a free and open alternative).
+The assembled program used less program memory than both before, but is harder to maintain and to understand.

 ### How to transfer the HEX file to the microcontroller

 A PIC programmer (sometimes called burner) is needed.
-One of the cheaper ones is called JDM, and connects to the PC using serial port.
-There are also multiple official programmers, such as PicKit series, as well as clones of those.
+One of the cheaper ones is called JDM, and connects to the PC using the serial port.
+There are also multiple official programmers, such as the PICKit series, as well as clones of those.
 Special caution is needed before programming, since there are some fuses that can make the microcontroller not programmable anymore.

-Some typical used programs are IC-Prog, Pony Prog, WinPic800, PicPGM.
+Some typically used programs are IC-Prog, Pony Prog, WinPic800, PicPGM.
 Most of them support different types of programmers.

-There are also solutions that use ZIF sockets, to avoid terminal rupture after several insertion cycles.
+There are also solutions that use Zero-Insertion Force (`ZIF`) sockets, to avoid breaking the fragile IC pins after several insertion/removal cycles.

 Also, most microcontrollers allow for In-Circuit Programming, which allows for reprogramming the microcontroller without removing it from the circuit.
 This needs five connections that connect it to the programmer

-This lines are the ones called Vpp, Vss, Vdd, Pgd and Pgc.
+These lines are the ones called Vpp, Vss, Vdd, Pgd and Pgc.
 If those lines were used by external circuitry, protection components may be needed, since they get driven as outputs.

 ![PIC pinout](/images/picpinout.jpg)